-Moira has served as the Executive Director since 2012.
-Under her leadership, the Association has refocused its efforts on collaborations with other child advocacy organizations and on deepening the engagement of First 5 at the state level.
+Moira Kenney is the Executive Director of the First 5 Association of California, the membership organization for the First 5s across California.
+Under her leadership, the Association has refocused its efforts on collaborations with other child advocacy organizations and deepening the engagement of First 5 at the state level.
+She has served as the Executive Director since 2012.
 Prior to joining the Association, she served for four years as the Executive Director of First 5 San Francisco, where she was instrumental in launching the city’s Preschool For All program as well as a number of other key county initiatives.
 Prior to her work with First 5, Moira was the Research Director at the Institute for Urban and Regional Development at UC Berkeley, where she oversaw a number of innovative university-community partnerships to support at-risk communities across the Bay Area.
-Her background is in public policy and community development; she has a PhD and MA in Urban Planning from UCLA, and a BA from Harvard University.
+Her background is in public policy and community development, and she has a PhD and MA in Urban Planning from UCLA and a BA from Harvard University.

-Heather oversees First 5’s comprehensive health and development policy work, and is a leading voice in statewide conversations about improving California’s early identification and intervention system.
-As part of her work, Heather participates in key advisory groups such as the Interagency Coordinating Council and the California Statewide Screening Collaborative, and she is also lead for First 5’s Help Me Grow California.
+Heather Little is the Health Policy and Systems Director for First 5 Association, overseeing the organization’s comprehensive health and development policy work and is a leading voice in statewide conversations about improving California’s early identification and intervention system.
+Heather participates in key advisory groups such as the Interagency Coordinating Council and the California Statewide Screening Collaborative, championing First 5’s role in the early childhood systems landscape.
+Heather is also the lead for First 5’s Help Me Grow California, the successful early identification and intervention system that ensures the timely identification of delay and linkage to resources so that children may achieve their greatest potential.
 She has a Master’s Degree in Special Education and has a deep understanding of the interplay between early learning and health systems for young children.

 Jess Berthold, Communications Director

-Jess collaborates with the communications staff of the 58 county commissions and the state First 5 on messaging, advocacy and information campaigns, media outreach, written materials, social media, and event planning.
+Jessica Berthold is the Communications Director of First 5 Association, where she develops and implements communications strategies to advance the policy goals of First 5, a statewide network of early childhood initiatives for kids ages zero to five.
+As part of this work, she collaborates with the communications staff of county commissions on messaging, advocacy and information campaigns, media outreach, written materials, social media, and event planning.
 Prior to working at First 5, she led the communications team at Prevention Institute, a national public health nonprofit.
 A journalist for 15 years, Jessica was a syndicated columnist and had her work published in the Wall Street Journal, the Chicago Tribune, U.S. News and World Report, and the Philadelphia Inquirer, among others.
 She has a Master’s in Communications, a Master’s in Public Health, and a Bachelor’s in English and Psychology.

 Caitlyn Schaap works with Communications Director Jess Berthold on projects including information campaigns, written materials, social media and more.
 Prior to working for the First 5 Association, Caitlyn worked for several years in journalism.
 She served as the Editor of the Ledger Dispatch, a community newspaper in rural Amador County, CA, where she previously served as Lifestyles Editor.
 Caitlyn holds a BA in English from High Point University in North Carolina.